wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/monitor-to-troubleshoot/includes/2-common-problems.md

 - **Reactive** - You are aware of a problem and need help with identifying the root cause.
 For example, if someone who is using your app reported an error, you can use Monitor to pinpoint the cause.
-    Typically, you will have a good idea where in the app that an error occurs, and you can use Monitor to observe events for a specific action in the app.
+    Typically, you will have a good idea of where an error occurs in an app, and you can use Monitor to observe events for a specific action in the app.

 - **Proactive** - As part of your normal app-building process, before you release your app to users, you can use Monitor to